Marcoby-Dev-Ops/Nexus/docs/vision/ONBOARDING_VISION_ALIGNMENT.md

 ### **Trinity Architecture Integration**

-Each onboarding step should demonstrate the **THINK → SEE → ACT** cycle:
+Each onboarding step should demonstrate the **SEE → ACT → THINK** cycle:

 - **THINK**: Brainstorm business goals and challenges
 - **SEE**: Analyze current business state and opportunities